netcinematics/AI_TELLECToSCOPE_2/docs/OVERVIEW_INDEX.md

 #### CONCEPTUAL_SPECTROSCOPY is the VISUALIZATION of CONCEPTS from the_matrix into 3D grid systems.

-Where the 3D Grid Systems visualize the multiple-dimensionality - in a SPECTRoGRAPH!
+Where the 3D SEMANTIC_GRID_SYSTEMS visualize the multiple-dimensionality - in a SPECTRoGRAPH!

 It's a lot of fun!